Havcker243/cleanskys/weather-extension-frontend/README.md

 * Immediate access to weather information.
 * Visual representation of current weather conditions.
 * Local time synchronization to show weather data relevant to the user's time zone, thus enhancing accessibility to weather information.
+* Send a audio translation for the value in the chrom

 ## Features

 * **Real-time Weather Updates** : Fetches weather data based on the user's geolocation.
 * **Local Time Display** : Converts the time of the weather data calculation to the user's local time.
 * **Temperature Readings** : Shows temperatures in both Celsius and Fahrenheit.
+* **Toggle for Temperature Units** : Includes a button to easily switch from Celsius to Fahrenheit, enhancing user interaction.
+* **Audio Reporting of Weather** : Uses the browser's Speech Synthesis API to vocalize the current weather conditions, making the app more accessible and interactive.

 ## Tools and Technologies

-* **React.js** : A powerful JavaScript library (version X.XX) used to build the user interface.
+* **React.js** : Utilized to build the user interface of the application, leveraging its component-based architecture for efficient updates and state management.
+* **OpenWeatherMap API** : Provides comprehensive weather data, including current conditions, forecasts, and historical weather information.
+* **HTML5 Geolocation API** : Determines the user's current geographic location to fetch localized weather data.
-* **OpenWeatherMap API** : Provides the real-time weather data used in the application.
+* **Speech Synthesis API** : Part of the Web Speech API used for converting text to speech, adding an auditory dimension to the application.
-* **Chrome Extensions API** : Facilitates the integration of the application as a Chrome browser extension.
-* **CSS** : Enhances the application's look and feel with custom styles and themes.
+* **CSS** : Used to style the application, ensuring a visually appealing and responsive design that adapts to different devices and screen sizes.
+* **JavaScript (ES6+)** : The scripting language used to implement application logic, manage API data fetching, and handle user interactions within the React framework.

 ## Installation and Setup